 Overview

 Her clients include a wide range of health care providers: clinical laboratories, pharmacies, nursing homes, drug treatment centers, adult day care providers, telehealth providers, hospital systems, and physicians.
-Her clients also include numerous other kinds of entities, such as credit unions, tech companies, dietary supplement makers, and retailers.
+Her clients also include numerous other kinds of entities, such as public and private schools, credit unions, tech companies, dietary supplement makers, and retailers.
 Melissa routinely represents individuals, officers, directors, and boards of directors.

 Sexual assault, sexual harassment, and issues involving children are also part of Melissa’s practice background.
-Her experience prosecuting sex crimes and violent crimes while at the Manhattan District Attorney’s Office support her handling of internal investigations for clients.
+Her experience prosecuting sex crimes and violent crimes while at the Manhattan District Attorney’s Office supports her handling of internal investigations for clients as well as claims of negligent hiring, retention, and supervision of teachers and employees.

 Read less